Sun Ma Sze Tsang: Career

 Born in Shunde, Guangdong, China, his parents divorced when he was eight.
 His father, Tang Kei, was a gambling and Cantonese opera addict.
 He moved to Hong Kong with his mother, Lo Lin, after she had divorced his father.
 His mother worked as a maid and was often bullied.
 Tang later left home to learn Cantonese opera.

 Tang impressed the Cantonese opera industry by his stunning performance that resembled Ma Sze-Tsang, a famous Cantonese opera singer.
-His teacher gave him the stagename Sun Ma Sze Tsang, meaning 'New Ma Sze-Tsang'.
-Sun Ma Sze Tsang became very famous for his singing technique.
-He later became pupils of Sit Kok-Sin, Kai Chiao-tien and other famous Chinese opera singers in Shanghai.
+His teacher gave him the stagename Sun Ma Sze Tsang, meaning "New Ma Sze-Tsang".
+Tang became very famous for his singing technique.
+He later became pupils of Sit Kok-Sin (薛覺先), Kai Chiao-tien (蓋叫天) and other famous Chinese opera singers in Shanghai.
 From then on his career flourished and he went on to become a film star, while continuing to perform in Cantonese operas.
 His film debut was in 1936.

 Scientists wanted to study his skeleton to understand how people with a small frame like him could hit ultra-high notes.
-Sun Ma Sze Tsang refused when he was alive, and his family never approved of it.
+Tang refused when he was alive, and his family never approved of it.